hassan-299/koi-viva-voice/README.md

 Visit [http://localhost:3000](http://localhost:3000) in your browser to see the application.

+## Teacher Credentials

+To gain access as a teacher, please contact [Hassan](https://github.com/hassan-299) to receive your login credentials and additional setup instructions.

 ## Technologies Used

 - **Ruby on Rails**: Backend framework for building the application.